UPPS 03.04.09 - Research Service Centers

 PROCEDURES FOR INITIAL RSC PROPOSAL AND APPROVAL PROCESS

 A Request to Establish an RSC form should be submitted to the Office of Research and Sponsored Programs (ORSP) for initial review.
 The request requires the approval of the department chair or school director (if applicable) and the dean or vice president.
 It also requires a guarantee account that will be used to offset deficits that might be incurred by the RSC.
 In addition, it must be accompanied with the Rate Development Information form.

 The ORSP will review the request in light of the criteria established in Section 02.02.
-If approved, the request will be forwarded to the proposed RSC account manager and the director of the Post-Award Support Services for rate development.
+If approved, the request will be forwarded to the proposed RSC account manager and the director of Post-Award Support Services for rate development.

 The director of Post-Award Support Services will assist the proposed RSC account manager with developing the rates for each activity (product or service).
 Recharge rate calculations will be used to develop the budget for the RSC.
 The director of the Technology Transfer and Contracts (TTC) will review and negotiate with the RSC account manager any changes to the rate and make the final determination of the rate.

 The final recharge rates and budget will be sent to the associate vice president for Research (AVPR), as well as the proposed RSC account manager, the chair or director, the dean or vice president, and the General Accounting Office.

 The AVPR will review and approve the final budget and recharge rates.
-He or she will also arbitrate whether an RSC will serve external customers and the rate to be charged those customers.
+The AVPR will also arbitrate whether an RSC will serve external customers and the rate to be charged those customers.

 RATE REVIEW PROCEDURES

 Annual Budget Development – RSC account managers are required to evaluate the RSC’s financial position and rates during the annual budget development cycle (done in April for the subsequent fiscal year starting September 1).

-Year-End Rate Performance Review – Thirty days after the fiscal year ends on August 31, RSC account managers will submit their actual usage and financial results to the directors of Post-Award and Technology Transfer and Contracts and the AVPR.
+Year-End Rate Performance Review – Thirty days after the fiscal year ends on August 31, RSC account managers will submit their actual usage and financial results to the directors of Post-Award Support Services and TTC and the AVPR.

 BILLING PROCEDURES, REPORTS, AND RECORDS